Emilie-lher/EcoMagicSystem/README.md

 This Godot 4 project simulates the natural process of pollination through autonomous interactions between bees, flowers, and a hive.
 Each bee is controlled by a simple physics-based script, but together they exhibit emergent collective behavior — flying between flowers, avoiding collisions, collecting pollen, and returning to the hive.

-The project demonstrates how local rules and minimal AI can create lifelike and dynamic environmental behavior.
+The project demonstrates how local rules and real pollination ecology can create lifelike and dynamic environmental behavior.

 # Core Concepts
 ## Bees (RigidBody3D)